 Subject Areas: Allied Health, Sociology, Health, Public Health, Nursing and Midwifery, Social Care

 Alison Doherty is a Research Associate in the Faculty of Health & Wellbeing.

 Alison obtained her PhD in 2018 from the School of Nursing, University of Central Lancashire with funding from the National Institute for Health Research, Collaboration for Leadership in Applied Health Care Research, North West Coast (NIHR CLAHRC NWC).

-Her research interests include health inequalities, obesity, weight management and working with vulnerable communities.
+Her research interests include health implementation science, health inequalities, obesity, weight management and working with vulnerable communities.
 Other qualifications include MBA (Distinction); MA; and BA(Hons) (First Class).

-Alison Doherty is based within the Faculty of Health & Wellbeing’s Research Support Team (Academic) on a range of health-related projects and reviews with a range of senior researchers and research groups.
-She is interested in co-produced and qualitative health and wellbeing related research involving patients and public interest groups.
+Previously, she was based within the Faculty of Health & Wellbeing’s Research Support Team (Academic) on a range of health-related projects with senior researchers and research groups.
+She has experience in co-producing health & wellbeing research involving patients and public interest groups including vulnerable communities.

 Doherty, A.J., Jones, S.P., Chauhan, U., and Gibson, J.M.E., (2017) An integrative review of multicomponent weight management interventions for adults with intellectual difficulties.
 Journal of Applied Research in Intellectual Disabilities. pp. 1-13.
 ISSN 1360-2322